Smacking is not okay

 Effects on children

 As victims and witnesses of family violence, children can be severely harmed.
 Children can suffer horrific injuries as a result of violence in the home.
 Adults, because of their usually dominant physical strength, can hurt children more than they ever mean to.
-If their mother is subjected to violence, most children know.
+If a parent is subjected to violence, most children know.
 They often witness the traumatic beatings or the humiliation.
 Sometimes they get involved, trying to help by attempting to stop the violence themselves.
 They can get hurt by accident or as part of the attack on another victim.
 Studies have shown children suffer long-term effects of witnessing abuse through:

 - Increased illness.